 Overview of modifications to processes

-On 28 April 2020 and 11 May 2020, the Northern Territory Parliament passed COVID-19 Modification Notices and amendments that impact the processes involved in the Residential Tenancies Act 1999.
-These Notices provide the framework for the Territory’s response to tenancy issues arising as a result of the COVID-19 emergency.
+On 24 April 2020, the Northern Territory Parliament passed the Tenancies Legislation Amendment Act 2020.
+This allowed the COVID-19 Modification Notice and amendments to impact the processes involved in the Residential Tenancies Act 1999.
+These Notices provide the framework for the Territory’s response to tenancy issues arising as a result of the COVID-19 emergency and were gazetted to commence as of 28 April 2020.

 - as a direct or indirect result of a Government COVID-19 direction, a person suffers any of the following hardships: